Mediation – a brief introduction

 Reaching a mutual agreement is paramount to success.
 This is achieved either by both parties being present in the room or the mediator can talk to each side separately, if this is the preferred wish.

-Contact: for more information about mediation, speak to Ryan at Centre for Resolution and find out the facts.
+Contact: for more information about mediation in Worcestershire, Gloucestershire and surrounding areas, speak to Ryan at Centre for Resolution and find out the facts.